 Before we were actually on-property at Walt Disney World I had no understanding of its size or how to plan anything.
 I knew Disney World would be a very different experience than Disneyland, but that’s all.
 And that’s why we’ve created our Walt Disney World First Timers Guide.
-Here are sixteen things you need to know for an easy Disney World vacation (and two bonus tips that are lifesavers).
+Here is everything you need to know for an easy Disney World vacation (and some bonus tips that are lifesavers).

 To start you off, these are our top six tips for planning a Disney World vacation: